 How Does DRS Work In F1?

 F1’s DRS works through an actuator that opens a gap in between two parts of the rear wing on the car.
 The driver activates it using a button or paddle on their steering wheel, and when they do this, an electrical signal is sent to the actuator to lift the upper flap of the wing.

 The Role Of The Rear Wing

 F1 cars have several components, and one of these is the rear wing.
 This consists of a fixed component and an adjustable component.
 F1 cars are designed to have a lot of downforce in order to provide them with as much grip as possible, as this allows them to take corners at very high speeds.
-However, this means the cars suffer in the aerodynamics department, and so balancing each is key.
+However, this means the cars suffer in the aerodynamics department through drag, and so balancing each is key.

 Straights vs Corners